John Dingell represented Michigan from Ike to Obama

 An autobiography, “The Dean: The Best Seat in the House,” written with David Bender, was published in December.
 Forewords were written by former President George H.W.
 Bush, who had died only a few days before its publication, and former Vice President Joe Biden.

-Dingell had 252,000 followers on Twitter, an outlet for the outspoken Democrat’s wry takes and quick wit.
+Dingell had more than 250,000 followers on Twitter, an outlet for the outspoken Democrat’s wry takes and quick wit.
 In January, he noted the negative 7-degree temperature in Hell, Michigan, and retweeted a tweet from the Detroit Free Press that said the “Detroit Lions are going to win the Super Bowl” now that Hell had frozen over.

 Along with his wife, Dingell is survived by two daughters, two sons, one of whom served 15 years in the Michigan Legislature, and several grandchildren.